 Laws and regulations

-There is no national law that mandates recycling, although many state and local governments have introduced recycling requirements like laws that establish deposits or refund values on beverage containers.
+No national law mandates recycling, although many state and local governments have introduced recycling requirements like laws that establish deposits or refund values on beverage containers.
 Other jurisdictions rely on recycling goals or landfill bans of recyclable materials.
 Some cities enforce fines upon citizens who throw away certain recyclable materials.

 On a national level, the United States Environmental Protection Agency (EPA) oversees a variety of waste issues.
 These include regulation of hazardous wastes, landfill regulations, and setting recycling goals.
 More specific recycling legislation is localized through city or state governments.
 Landfill bans make it illegal to dispose of certain items in a landfill while other states focus on recycling goals.